tamthwong/BigDataLab03/Lab04/README.md

 Repeat for the remaining topics: `btc-price-moving-wins`, `btc-price-moving`, `btc-price-zscore-wins`, `btc-price-zscore`, `btc-price-higher`, and `btc-price-lower`.

-**Note**: The topics `btc-price-moving-wins` and `btc-price-zscore-wins` are **intermediate topics** introduced by the group to facilitate data processing in the Transform stage, simplifying joins and aggregations.
+**Note**: The topics `btc-price-moving-wins` and `btc-price-zscore-wins` are **intermediate topics** introduced by our team to facilitate data processing in the Transform stage, simplifying joins and aggregations.

 ## Running Instructions

 The executable files are located in the `src/` directory and are run using `spark-submit`, except for the Extract stage, which uses Python.
 Ensure Kafka and MongoDB are running before executing the scripts.
-**Spark Configuration Note**: Unless customized, the `spark-submit` commands run with the default configuration `--master local[*] --deploy-mode client` on our system, utilizing all available local cores in client mode.
+**Spark Configuration Note**: Unless customized, the `spark-submit` commands run with the default configuration `--master local[*] --deploy-mode client` on the system, utilizing all available local cores in client mode.
 1. **Extract (`<GroupID>.py`)**:
    - **File**: `src/Extract/<GroupID>.py`
    - **Description**: Fetches BTCUSDT price data from the Binance API and publishes it to the `btc-price` topic.